basleenders/ghost-custom-docker/Readme.md

 This file now does 3 things
 1. Use the most current Ghost (alpine) image
 2. Add the GCS storage adapter and some variables to the container
-3. Load the Ghost theme Casper-i18n
+3. Load the Ghost theme [Casper-i18n](https://github.com/GenZmeY/casper-i18n/) and my own theme [Source Multitag](https://github.com/basleenders/ghost-source-multitag)

 The steps below explain how to use it with Google Cloud Run.
 More explanation, in Dutch, can be found at my [weblog that is hosted on Cloud Run](https://janx.nl/ghost-in-the-cloud-shell/).